facebookarchive/duckling_old/README.md

   <p>You can try it out at <a href="http://duckling-lib.org">http://duckling-lib.org</a></p>
 </div>

-Duckling is shipped with modules that parse temporal expressions in English, Spanish, French, Italian and Chinese (experimental).
+Duckling is shipped with modules that parse temporal expressions in English, Spanish, French, Italian and Chinese (experimental, thanks to Zhe Wang).
 It recognizes dates and times described in many ways:

 - *today at 5pm*
 - *2014-10-01*